mateusesm/remote-excel/README.md

 ### Remote Excel

  App for data control using PHP integrated to EXCEL, called Excel Remoto.
-The project uses a library called PHPSpreadSheet for integration with Excel.
+The project uses a library called PHPSpreadSheet for integration with Excel, It's also owns user login system, e etc.

  Project started on 07/20/2021 by Mateus Emanuel Silva Macedo, owner of this GitHub account, under the guidance of his professor at IFRN Campus Mossoró; Clayton Maciel Costa, using the following technologies: PHP, HTML and CSS.